alain17-web/restaurantManager/README.md

 The design was voluntarily kept basic as it needed to be easily modified so that a middle eastern touch can - depeding on the approached reastaurant - become say asian, french or italian with just a few new background images.
 The dishes displayed in the menu page can be replaced through the interface on the dashboard in the "private pages"

 The "connexion guest" button on the Home page leads to a login form allowing the user to register as a guest and gain access to the "private pages" in READ ONLY mode.
+There is a similar page to for the staff to login.

 guestLogin page